 Transporting perishable goods - be they floral, edible, or even medical in nature - demands a vehicle that offers the utmost in reliability.
 Of course, not only does the performance of the van in question need to be of the highest quality, but the ability to preserve transported goods with the necessary level of refrigeration is vital.

-At Vanwise in Bedfordshire, Essex, and Kent, we try to ensure that the performance of each and every refrigerator van we sell has undergone full maintenance checks to deliver the best drive and reliability.
+At Vanwise in Harlow and Maidstone, we try to ensure that the performance of each and every refrigerator van we sell has undergone full maintenance checks to deliver the best drive and reliability.
 But what are the most likely forms of maintenance your refrigerator van might face and what should you consider once you’re in possession of your vehicle?
 We take a look at some of the key considerations for refrigerator van maintenance.

 One of the defining features of any refrigerator van is the presence of an insulated ‘envelope’ and cooling system.
 Often, this cooling system is a mechanical vapour compression system that is powered by the van’s engine; as such, conducting regular checks and inspections of these systems is vital to preservation of performance.
 Whether it’s a failure with the compressor unit or perhaps the insulation has been compromised, preserving the ability to maintain cooling transportation of goods means engaging in regular inspections.